5% OFF — Only 5 Minutes!

 Dosage

-Lithium carbonate is a prescription medication used under medical supervision, typically at daily doses ranging from 300 mg to 900 mg or higher depending on the condition being treated.
+Lithium carbonate is a prescription medication used under medical supervision, typically at daily doses ranging from 56.4 mg to 338.4 mg of elemental lithium or higher depending on the condition being treated.

-Lithium ascorbate supplements are generally used at much lower doses, such as 1 or 5 mg of lithium ascorbate per serving.
+Lithium ascorbate supplements are generally used at much lower doses, such as 1 or 5 mg of elemental lithium per serving.

 Animal studies suggest that lithium ascorbate may have a more favorable safety profile than lithium carbonate.
 In animal studies, researchers evaluated LD50 - the lethal dose for 50% of test animals.
 The higher the LD50, the lower the acute toxicity.
 For lithium ascorbate, LD50 was estimated as 6,334 mg/kg, and for lithium carbonate it was estimated as 531 mg/kg.